Vinodh-Machireddy/ml/Interview.md

 I have a few conversations in progress, but Infosys is my priority given the role and scale.

 Why Axtria?
+AI-powered data analytics and cloud software for the life sciences (pharma, biotech, medical devices) industry — helping companies turn data into commercial insights to get the right therapies to the right patients.

 	- the maturity of the MLOps practice here.
 I came across Axtria's case study where your team accelerated model-to-production timelines by 40% using feature stores, versioning, orchestration, and automated deployment pipelines.
 That's almost exactly the stack I've been building on
 	- the growth trajectory.
 A $240M investment, recognition at Cypher 2025 as a leading AI service provider, and working with 16 of the top 20 life sciences companies globally
 	- model development from scratch